 Basic Commands That Every Dog Should Know

-Dog obedience training teaches your dog the Basic Commands that Every Dog Should Know in order to live a long, happy life.
-Training is cornerstone to having a well liked, trusted and faithful companion.
+When training your dog, it should always include teaching the Basic Commands that Every Dog Should Know.
+Without these skills your dog will not be able to function in a household or live a long, happy life with humans.
+This training is the cornerstone to having a well liked, trusted and faithful companion.
 There are many things you can teach your dog.
-Most of these items are referred to as trained behaviors or tricks.
-These are not considered to be part of basic dog obedience training.
+Most of these commands fall into two categories.
+They are referred to as trained behaviors or tricks.
+These are considered to be part of basic dog obedience training.

-The aspects of basic dog obedience training are teaching your dog to: Sit, Stay, Come, Heel, No and Down.
+The basic dog obedience training commands are: Sit, Stay, Down, Come, Heel and No.

 All of the other basic training commands revolve around the “sit” and “stay” commands.
 If your dog doesn’t “sit” and “stay” on command, by all means, take as much time as you need and practice it!

 Your dog needs to Sit and Stay without becoming distracted.
 If your dog can not “stay” on command, it can wander off.
 That could have horrific results.
 It might actually be injured or even killed, especially if you live on a busy street.

 If you do not know how to teach the “sit” and “stay” commands to your dog, we suggest that you contact us and ask for help teaching Basic Dog Obedience Training.

 The “Down” Command (Learn)